 The factors credited for rapid growth in photovoltaic generation capacity in Indiana include federal, state and utility incentives.
-Federal incentives include the extension and modification of the 30 percent investment tax credit (ITC) to remove the \$2,000 cap for solar and small wind, the provision by the 2009 American Recovery and Reinvestment Act (ARRA) for a 30 percent cash grant in lieu of the ITC and the production tax credit, and the provision in the ARRA for funds for a U.S. Department of Energy loan guarantee program targeted towards renewable energy resources.
-The favorable conditions at the state level include the expansion of the net metering rule to include all customer classes, renewable generating systems up to 1 MW, and the increase of the cap at which a utility may limit system-wide net metering3 capacity to one percent of its most recent summer peak [22].
-Another major factor has been the feed-in tariffs 4 offered by two of Indiana's utilities Indianapolis Power and Light (IPL) and Northern Indiana Public Service Company (NIPSCO).
-The IPL feet-in-tariff ended in 2013.
+Federal incentives include the extension and modification of the 30 percent ITC to remove the \$2,000 cap for solar and small wind, the provision by the 2009 American Recovery and Reinvestment Act (ARRA) for a 30 percent cash grant in lieu of the ITC and the PTC, and the provision in the ARRA for funds for a U.S. Department of Energy loan guarantee program targeted towards renewable energy resources.
+The favorable conditions at the state level include the expansion of the net metering rule to include all customer classes, renewable generating systems up to 1 MW, and the increase of the cap at which a utility may limit systemwide net metering capacity form one-tenth of a percent to one percent of its most recent summer peak [11].
+The net metering rule has since been modified by Indiana Senate Bill 309 to change the compensation after June 30, 2022 to 1.25 times the utility's average wholesale cost for the most recent year.
+Generators installed before the end of 2017 shall continue to receive full retail credit until July 1, 2047 and those installed in the years 2018 to 2022 shall receive full retail credit for their generation until July 1, 2032 [12, 13].